Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: Polynomial-time algorithm under mild SNR

 We call the degree is $\varepsilon$-locally linearly stable if and only if

 \end{defn}

 Roughly speaking, the vector $\mp(\bar z)$ represents the raw cluster sizes, and $\mp_{\theta}(\bar z)$ represents the relative cluster sizes weighted by degrees.
 The local stability holds trivially for $\varepsilon=0$ based on the construction of parameter space~\eqref{eq:family}.
-The condition~\eqref{eq:local} controls the impact of node degree to the $\mp_{\theta}(\cdot)$ with respect to the misclassification rate $\varepsilon$ and angle gap.
+The condition~\eqref{eq:local} controls the impact of node degree to the $\mp_{\theta}(\cdot)$ with respect to the misclustering rate $\varepsilon$ and angle gap.
+Intuitively, the condition~\eqref{eq:local} controls the skewness of degree so that the angle between raw cluster size and degree-weighted cluster size is well controlled.
+The stability assumption is proposed for technical convenience, and we relax this condition in numerical studies; see Section~\ref{sec:simulation}.